AlexeyDNeverov/EpiStat_devel/README.md

 # EpiStat

 EpiStat is a pipeline for searching epistatic interactions on phylogenetic trees.

+The method is based on the following publications:

+1. Kryazhimsky S., et. al. Prevalence of Epistasis in the Evolution of Influenza A Surface Proteins.
+2011 PLoS Genetics 7(2):e1001301
+2. Neverov A.D., et al. Coordinated Evolution of Influenza A Surface Proteins.
+2015 PLoS Genetics 11(8):e1005404
+3. Neverov A.D., et al. Episodic evolution of coadapted sets of amino acid sites in mitochondrial proteins.
+2021 PLoS Genetics 17(1):e1008711.

 The input data is a phylogenetic tree with a list of substitutions on branches in XPARR format:

 `Header`\
 `RootID`\